Lottie (file format)

 Lottie is a file format for vector graphics animation, and is named after Charlotte "Lotte" Reiniger, a German pioneer of silhouette animation.

 Description

 Lottie is based in JSON but Lottie files use keys of 1–2 characters in length and are not readable by humans.

 It is intended as a lighter alternative to animated GIFs and APNG files for use in the web and mobile and desktop applications.

 Being vectorial it is independent of the device resolution.

 It can also include raster graphic elements.

-It allows to be programmed and interactive.
+It also allows for the inclusion of interactive elements.

 The different player implementations have tradeoffs between CPU, GPU and memory usage.

 History

 2015 - Hernan Torrisi released a plugin named Bodymovin for the animation software Adobe After Effects that serialized animations as JSON to be rendered at runtime.

-It supports some but not all of the features of the internal format of After Effects.
+It supported some but not all of the features of the internal format of After Effects.